tmssnlj7-1213/Password-Checker/README.md

 Python Password Checker

-A beginner-friendly Python application that checks the strength of passwords.
+A Python application that checks the strength of passwords.

 ## Features
 - Checks if a password is at least 8 characters long.